nonlinear-waves/stablab_matlab/README.md

 "Spectral Analysis of Fronts in a Marangoni-Driven Thin Liquid Film Flow Down a Slope."
 SIAM Journal on Applied Mathematics 80, no. 1 (2020): 95-118.

+(2) Blake Barker, Jared Bronski, and Vera Hur, and Zhao Yang. - KdVB "Asymptotic stability of sharp fronts: Analysis and Rigorous Numerics"